Abrupt decorrelation for linear stochastic differential equations: Introduction and main results.

+A canonical example from statistical physics is provided by the motion of a microscopic particle suspended in a fluid and subjected simultaneously to friction and thermal fluctuations.
+The velocity of such a particle is classically modelled by the Langevin equation, whose dynamics are governed by an Ornstein-Uhlenbeck process.
+In this framework, the deterministic component represents viscous damping, while the stochastic forcing accounts for random molecular collisions.
+From a physical perspective, the Ornstein-Uhlenbeck process describes the relaxation of the system toward equilibrium under the persistent influence of randomness.
+In equilibrium, the process is stationary and its autocorrelation function decays exponentially fast, reflecting the gradual loss of memory induced by damping and noise.
+This behaviour is usually interpreted as a smooth relaxation mechanism, where correlations decrease continuously at a rate determined by the dissipation parameter.

+However, a different picture may emerge in high-dimensional or many-body systems.
+When one considers collections of interacting or independent Ornstein-Uhlenbeck components, such as velocity fields, fluctuating modes in a medium, or effective degrees of freedom in coarse-grained models, the aggregate behaviour can exhibit a markedly sharper transition.
+In such situations, correlations may remain essentially unchanged over a substantial period and then decay abruptly within a comparatively short time window.
+Although each individual mode relaxes exponentially, the superposition of many modes with different relaxation rates can generate a threshold effect at the macroscopic level: before the threshold, sufficiently slow modes preserve the memory of the initial state, whereas beyond it their combined contribution rapidly becomes negligible.

-The aim of this manuscript is to introduce the notion of {\it abrupt decorrelation}, which describes the phenomenon of loss of correlation of a random system over time in an explicit way.
-We explore this behaviour within a particular class of linear stochastic differential equations (LSDEs), for which explicit descriptions are available under various statistical distances, offering a transparent perspective on the phenomenon.
-In particular, we show that the unique strong solution to these LSDEs undergoes a sharp and sudden loss of correlation, as measured by a chosen statistical distance, a behaviour reminiscent of the well-known {\it cut-off phenomenon} in Markov processes \cite{AlDi}.
+The purpose of this manuscript is to introduce the notion of {\it abrupt decorrelation}, which formalises this sharp transition in the loss of correlation over time.
+We investigate this phenomenon within a class of linear stochastic differential equations (LSDEs), for which explicit calculations can be carried out under several statistical distances, thereby providing a transparent framework for analysis.
+In particular, we show that the unique strong solutions of these equations may exhibit a sudden loss of correlation, measured in an appropriate statistical distance, in a manner closely analogous to the well-known cut-off phenomenon for Markov processes, see for instance \cite{AlDi}. \\

 Our primary focus is on the multivariate Ornstein-Uhlenbeck (OU) process in $\mathbb{R}^d$, for $d\ge 1$.
 In the one-dimensional case, we extend our analysis to a broader class of LSDEs with time-dependent drift terms, a family that includes the OU process as a special case.
 Notably, abrupt decorrelation is not exclusive to LSDEs; similar behaviour has been observed in other randomly perturbed dynamical systems.
 For instance, the authors in \cite{BLPP1} investigate abrupt decorrelation, exclusively under the total variation distance, for Langevin diffusions subjected to small random perturbations.